Breiz Atao: Creation

 The journal was first published in January 1919.
-Initially the editorial group focussed mostly on cultural aspects of Brittany, but very soon the journal evolved into the official forum of the Breton French-speaking autonomist movement.
+Initially, the editorial group focused mostly on cultural aspects of Brittany, but very soon the journal evolved into the official forum of the Breton French-speaking autonomist movement.
 Its founders were Camille Le Mercier d'Erm, Job Loyant, Morvan Marchal and Job de Roincé.
 It was founded by the Groupe Régionaliste Breton, presided by Job Breiz, collaborating with Korentin Kerlann).
-They were soon joined by young French speaking intellectuals Yann Bricler, Olier Mordrel and François Debauvais, who soon took up important roles within the group.
+They were soon joined by young French-speaking intellectuals Yann Bricler, Olier Mordrel, and François Debauvais, who soon took up important roles within the group.
+Its headquarters were domiciled in the house of its director, François Debeauvais.

 Breiz Atao organised a congress (in French) in September 1927 in Rosporden at which the Breton Autonomist Party (Parti Autonomiste Breton, or PAB) was founded.
-At its first meeting Maurice Duhamel was charged with maintaining links with wider French speaking political movements in France, in particular the French left wing, and became chief-editor of Breiz Atao.
+At its first meeting Maurice Duhamel was charged with maintaining links with wider French-speaking political movements in France, in particular the French left wing, and became chief-editor of Breiz Atao.
 He gave the PAB a leftist and federalistic stance.

-However during the 11 April 1931 congress, the PAB fractured into different factions.
+During the 11 April 1931 congress, however, the PAB fractured into different factions.
 The factionalism led to the abandonment of the journal Breiz Atao, which was briefly replaced by the journal "War Sao", run by the nationalist faction in Trégor, Goëlo and Cornouaille, who were preaching (in French) full Breton independence.